Delayed Diagnosis Of A Brain Injury

-- Surgical errors including errors in administration of anesthesia which may cause a brain injury.
-Such injury may get worse needing a more invasive treatment approach.
+- Surgical errors including errors in administration of anaesthesia which may cause a brain injury.
+Such injury may get worse, needing a more invasive treatment approach.

 A Case Study of Brain Injury Delayed Diagnosis

 A patient suffering from meningitis was taken to the hospital where her condition was poorly managed.
 There were a series of delays in carrying out required tests and she wasn’t informed of the outcome of the tests.
 She was only prescribed some drugs.
-After a few months, the condition was worse and she was rushed to the hospital for a lifesaving brain surgery.
-She eventually lost her sight.
+After a few months, the condition was worse and she was rushed to the hospital for a lifesaving brain surgery where she eventually lost her sight.